STAT545-UBC/STAT545-UBC-original-website/packages04_foofactors-package-01.md

 Navigate to this directory and double click on `foofactors.Rproj` to launch a new RStudio session in the Project that is your `foofactors` package.

 What does it look like?
-Here's a file listing (you can consult the file browser):
+Here's a file listing (locally, you can consult your file browser):

 ```